Randall William Davis

-Randall William Davis (born 10 May 1952 in Los Angeles, California) is an educator and researcher who studies the physiology and behavioral ecology of marine mammals and other aquatic vertebrates.
+Randall William Davis (born 10 May 1952) is an American educator and researcher who studies the physiology and behavioral ecology of marine mammals and other aquatic vertebrates.
 His physiological research focuses on adaptations of marine mammals for deep, prolonged diving.
 Davis has continually emphasized the importance of studying aquatic animals in their natural environment and has spent many years developing animal-borne instruments that record video and monitor three-dimensional movements, swimming performance and environmental variables to better understand their behavior and ecology.
 His academic endeavors and 94 research expeditions have taken him to 64 countries and territories on seven continents and all of the world's oceans.

 Education and early career

 Randall Davis is the oldest son of Charles Davis and Beverly Sheldon who met and married in Los Angeles after the Second World War.
 His father, who was from Iola, Kansas, moved to Southern California in the 1930s, and his mother was a native of Los Angeles.
 In 1958, at the age of five, Davis moved from Los Angeles to the nearby San Gabriel Valley.
 During his early childhood, he developed an interest in marine biology and diving.
 He kept marine aquaria, collected his own specimens of vertebrates and invertebrates, and obtained his SCUBA certification at age 15.
 He was the Salutatorian in his graduating Nogales High School class in 1970 and was inducted into the California Scholarship Federation.
 Davis attended the University of California at Riverside as a pre-medical student, but spent his third year in the Department of Physiology at the University of St. Andrews in Scotland as part of the UC Education Abroad Program.
 It was there that he developed his keen interest in physiology, but he also traveled across Europe and had cultural experiences that motivated him to also study art history, comparative literature, music appreciation and medieval philosophy.
 He graduated from the University of California with a Bachelor of Science Degree in Biology in 1974 and was inducted into the Phi Beta Kappa Honor Society because of his simultaneous interest in the Liberal Arts.
 Davis married Ana Maria Melgoza in 1974, and the two of them returned to St. Andrews where he continued his studies in the Department of Physiology.
 After one year, Davis was accepted into the Physiology and Pharmacology Doctoral Program in the School of Medicine at the University of California at San Diego.